 Custom designs allow you to define exactly what you want your website to look like and how you want it to function.
 However, this process can be timely and cost significantly more than an off-the-shelf theme option.

 Ask your developer/designer how they approach the theming of their websites and what that means to cost, timeline, support, performance, and future scalability.

-3. Is my website going to do something unique, complex or special that requires custom development, or is it essentially an online marketing brochure?
+3. Is my website going to do something unique, complex, or special?

 4. What is my timeline?